roihezkiyahu/HITL-demo/blog_post.md

 result = agent.invoke(initial_state, config=config)
 ```

-Here's what happens under the hood:
+What happens under the hood?

 **First invocation:** The graph executes until it hits the `interrupt()` call in the approval node.
 At that point, LangGraph saves a checkpoint of the current state (including all messages, the pending tool call, and graph position) and returns control to the caller with interrupt data.

-**Resume invocation:** When you call `invoke()` again with `Command(update=approval_response, resume=approval_response)` using the same thread ID, LangGraph loads the checkpoint, injects the approval data, and continues execution from the approval node.
+**Resume invocation:** When you call `invoke()` again with `Command(resume=approval_response)` using the same thread ID, LangGraph loads the checkpoint, injects the approval data, and continues execution from the approval node.
 Only this time it skeps the interrupt line.

 The approval node completes, returning the approval status and feedback.
 Then the graph continues to either the tools node (if approved) or the rejected node (if rejected), both of which loop back to the agent node.